Three outside directors share their views on corporate governance and sustainable growth issues for Ricoh.

 I believe that through its innovations in creating knowledge Ricoh can contribute to the creation and evolution of a grand social design.

 I believe that we made decisions after appropriately considering important matters that management presented in a timely and accurate manner to the Board of Directors.
 In the fiscal year ending March 31, 2019, we aim to discuss the development of R&D and human resources that are fundamental to Ricoh's growth strategies over the medium and long terms and to anticipate initiatives that sustainably improve corporate value.

 Kazuhiro Mori served in several prominent positions at Hitachi, Ltd., including Representative Executive Officer and Executive Vice President, where he garnered a wealth of managerial experience as well as a deep knowledge of technology and overall sales strategies.
 He played a key role in reforms at Hitachi.

-Mr. Mori is currently an outside director at Isuzu Motors Limited.
+Mr. Mori was an outside director at Isuzu Motors Limited.
 He should contribute much to enhancing Ricoh's corporate value by making constructive suggestions for corporate activity based on his experience and broad perspectives.